Hatay dispute: Franco–Turkish dispute

+Turkish annexation

-Concerned that Atatürk may possibly invade Hatay, the French made a military agreement in which an election would be made in Hatay, although Turkish troops, under the command of Şükrü Kanatlı, entered Hatay before the elections could be made.
+Concerned that Atatürk may possibly invade Hatay, the French made a military agreement in which an election would be made in Hatay, although Turkish troops, under the command of Şükrü Kanatlı, entered Hatay before the elections could be held.
 In a speech, Şükrü Kanatlı said "I brought the greetings of Atatürk, the Army, and the homeland to the people of Hatay."
 Turks of Hatay welcomed Kanatlı and the crowds shouted "long live Atatürk".
 The Hatay State was established on September 2, 1938, after the Turkish government hosted elections on August 13.
 The Hatay Republic joined Turkey on June 29, 1939, after a referendum.
 Many Arabs doubted the authenticity of the referendum, and claimed that it was rigged in favor of Turks.
 For the referendum, Turkey crossed tens of thousands of Turks into Alexandretta to vote.
 Many Arabs also fled to Syria after the annexation of Hatay by Turkey.
 Arabs of Hatay protested the Turkification, and in 1930, Zaki al-Arsuzi became one of the biggest critics of Turkey's policies, and he became a symbol of the Arab struggle in Hatay.

 Syrians condemned France for violating their own mandatory responsibility to protect Syrian lands as part of article 4 of the mandate charter of the Mandate for Syria and the Lebanon.
 Many Arabs rejected the referendum results and claimed that the number of Turkish voters in the Hatay referendum was much higher than the number of Turks in Hatay.
 The common sentiment among Syrians is that Hatay was illegally given to Turkey by France.
 Official Syrian maps continued to show Hatay as part of Syria.

 The Syrian community blamed Britain and France for cooperating with Turkey on the Hatay dispute, and accused them of ignoring the Arabs of Hatay and their demands.
-The President of the Syrian Assembly sent a letter to the French government and the League of Nations Council, declaring that Hatay is Syrian and that Syria does not recognise the accession of Hatay to Turkey.
+The President of the Syrian Assembly sent a letter to the French government and the League of Nations Council, declaring that Hatay is Syrian and that Syria does not recognize the accession of Hatay to Turkey.